db-ui/core/source/_patterns/01-elements/buttons/_buttons.md

 ### Width

-Regularly, our button shouldn't increase to it's horizontally available space, but only the one determined by it's included textual content.
+Regularly, our buttons shouldn't increase to it's horizontally available space, but only the one determined by it's included textual content.

 #### SCSS (recommended)